Robinvale railway line: History

 The line was opened from Inglewood to Korong Vale in 1882, and first extended towards Charlton as part of what is now the Kulwin line.
 The line from Korong Vale to Boort opened in 1883, and to Quambatook in 1894.
 It was extended to Ultima in 1900, to Chillingollah in 1909, to Manangatang in 1914, to Annuello in 1921, and Robinvale in 1924.
 In 1930, it was extended to Koorakee, New South Wales, as part of the proposed Lette railway line, although that section was never officially opened for traffic.
 The extension into New South Wales involved the construction of a lift-span bridge over the Murray River.
 The section in New South Wales closed in 1943.

 Access to Melbourne was originally from the Bendigo line via Bridgewater, until the opening of the Dunolly to Inglewood route to the Mildura line in 1888.

 The last regular passenger service on the line, operated by a DERM, ran from Bendigo to Robinvale on 3 June 1978.
 From 5 June 1978, the service was replaced by Bendigo – Ultima and Swan Hill – Robinvale buses.

+Lette railway line

+The Lette railway line was a proposed extension running from Robinvale in Victoria to Lette in New South Wales, Australia.
+The line from Anneullo to Robinvale in Victoria was opened on 5 June 1924, and a 60 km extension to Lette was planned, being provided for under the Border Railways Act 1922.
+The extension, part of a scheme to foster closer settlement of the Riverina district of New South Wales, was to serve the locations of Euston, Benanee, Koorakee, Werimble, Mylatchie and Lette.

+Construction

+Work started on the railway in 1926, and the rail-road bridge across the Murray River at Robinvale, built as part of the project, was opened on 14 March 1928.
+Construction was halted for a time, but recommenced in April 1929, and in April 1930, a special train ran as far as Koorakee.
+Construction work continued towards Lette, but was never completed, and the section to Koorakee was never officially opened for traffic.

+Closure

+Trains on the line were operated by the Railways Construction Branch until construction was officially abandoned on 12 February 1943.
+The rail-road bridge was replaced in 2006 by a new road bridge.
+The lifting span of the former bridge has been placed in a nearby park, as a permanent historical display.
+The remains of the only other bridge on the line still exist today.
+The line to Robinvale is still open for freight trains, even though the section between Manangatang to Robinvale was closed in 2008.